YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 For interactive usage, the terminal emulator must be configured to display characters in UTF-8 mode; otherwise you will become very confused.

 This exercise uses two sessions, one with a mumps process in UTF-8 mode and the other using a mumps process in M mode.
-Create a utf8demo directory and two environment files within it, gtmenv_m and gtmenv_utf8 as follows:
+Create a utf8demo directory and two environment files within it, ydbenv_m and ydbenv_utf8 as follows:

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~/utf8demo$ cd utf8demo; vim gtmenv_m ; cat gtmenv_m
+   yottadbuser@yottadbworkshop:~/utf8demo$ cd utf8demo; vim ydbenv_m ; cat ydbenv_m
    export ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64/
    export ydb_gbldir=$HOME/utf8demo/yottadb.gld
    export ydb_log=/tmp/yottadb/r1.20_x86_64